digiassetX/DigiAssets-Protocol-Specifications/Introduction.md

 # Overview
 ## DigiByte
-DigiByte is now over five eyars old and is one of the fastest, most decentrazlied and secure UTXO blockchains in the world today.
-In what follows we will use the customary notation of referring to the DigiByte network/protocol as **DigiByte** (Capitalized) and to the units of currency flowing in the DigiByte network as **DigiBytes** (lowercase).
-Sometimes we will be using native atomic units known as **satoshis** (1 DigiByte = 100 million satoshis).
+Founded in early 2014, DigiByte is the fastest, most decentralized and secure UTXO blockchain in the world today.
+In what follows we will use the customary notation of referring to the DigiByte network/protocol as **DigiByte** (Camel-case) and to the units of currency flowing in the DigiByte network as **DigiBytes**.

-By design, DigiBytes have several highly desired technical attributes
+By design, DigiBytes have several incredibly desirable technical attributes
 * Fixed supply
 * Non-counterfeitable
 * Divisible
 * Easily transportable

-On top of that, DigiByte is decentralized.
+On top of that, DigiByte is highly decentralized.
 Decentralization adds an extra layer of robustness because the DigiByte network has no single point of failure.
+A by-product of this is also that DigiByte is permissionless, in that there is no single entity to ask for permission to use / send / receive DigiBytes or the DigiByte network.

 All DigiByte transactions are publicly available on a ledger known as “The Blockchain” and quickly become practically immutable.